distributed-lab/simplicity-bn254/README.md

 ```

 So, in general the flow is follows:
-1. Execute Miller loop to receive the value
+1. Execute Miller loop to receive the value;
-2. Evaluate the inverse element to be used in the pairing's final exponention
+2. Evaluate the inverse element to be used in the pairing's final exponention;
-3. Execute pairing
+3. Execute pairing.

 ## Benchmark
 On 14-core Apple M3 Max, 36 GB RAM single pairing computation takes ~210 seconds and requires ~12 - 17 GB of real RAM.